I-Play Music Standards of Admission Policy 2025 to 2027

 -

-Have the ability to carry out instructions with minimum fuss
+Have the ability to carry out instructions with minimum fuss and are prepared to try and achieve a positive outcome.

 -

-Have the ability to concentrate/focus on the activity or task presented by the tutor over a period of 15 to 20 minutes
+Have the ability to concentrate/focus on the activity or task presented by the tutor over a period of 15 to 20 minutes.

 -

-Are demonstrating the right aptitude and attitude for learning
+Are demonstrating the right aptitude and attitude for learning.

 -

-Once we all agree with the outcome of the assessment, we expect you the parent or you the student if 18 or over to: -
+Once we all agree with the outcome of the assessment, we expect the parent or you the student if 18 or over to: -

 -

-Enrol through completing the Application & Registration Form ideally in the presence of a member of the IPM SLT
+Enrol through completing the Application & Registration Form ideally in the presence of a member of the IPM SLT.

 -